MikeRalphson/json-schema-diff/README.md

 ### Usage as a cli tool

 Invoke the tool with a file path to the source schema file and the destination schema file.
-These files should be in JSON format and be valid according to the JSON Schema draft-07 specification.
+These files should be in JSON format and be valid according to the json schema draft-07 specification.

 ```
 json-schema-diff /path/to/source-spec.json /path/to/destination-spec.json